Mapepire-IBMi/samples/java/company-web-server/README.md

     http-server --cors
     ```

-6. Access the Swagger UI at http://localhost:8080 in your browser.
+6. Access the Swagger UI at http://localhost:8080 in the browser.

 ## Usage